ihmcjacky/bug-fixing-case-studies/README.md

 ## Overview and Background
 This repository contains a collection of real-world bug fixing case studies during my career, this repository aims to documenting various technical issues encountered in different scenarios during my role as a software engineer, system analyst, DevOps engineer etc. The purpose is to provide a detailed analysis of the problem, the steps taken to resolve it, and the lessons learned from the experience.

 During my career, I have encountered tons of bugs and issues in different projects and environments.
-There are sophisticated and complex issues, and there are also simple and straightforward issues but yet tricky to resolve.
-These case studies aim to capture the essence of those experiences, providing insights into the problem-solving process.
+There are sophisticated and complex issues, and there are also simple, dumb and straightforward issues but yet tricky to resolve.
+Learning from mistakes and successes is an interesting journey, and these case studies aim to capture the essence of those experiences, providing insights into the problem-solving process.

 ## Case Studies